chinchalinchin/cumbercloud-web/app/src/assets/articles/aws_angular_tutorial.md

+This article is part of the **Cumberland Cloud**'s [Building a Web Application with Angular]() series.

-# Angular on AWS
+# Angular: AWS

 <p align="center">
     <img src="/assets/svgs/icons/angular.svg" width="10%" height="auto">
 </p>

-In this article we will talk about how to get an [Angular]() application for your personal website up and running on the [AWS]() cloud.
+In this article we will talk about how to get an [Angular](https://angular.io/) application for your personal website up and running on the [AWS](https://aws.amazon.com/) cloud.
 We will cover setting up your environment and provisioning all the resources you will need to deploy and run the **Angular** app.
 In a future article, we will cover [continuous integration and deployment](), i.e. creating a development pipeline so that changes to your **Angular** app can be automatically built and deployed anytime you push to your version control.
-We will use the current environment as a base upon which to build the complexity of [CICD]().
+We will use the environment detailed in this article later as a base upon which to build the complexity of [CI/CD](https://en.wikipedia.org/wiki/CI/CD).

 Everything that follows will assume the reader is familiar enough with **Angular** to build and run an app on their local computer.
-If you are new to **Angular**, check out our [archive](/blog/archive) for articles aimed at a more novice audience.
+If you are new to **Angular**, check out our [archive](/blog/archive) for more articles aimed at a more novice audience.

 ## Cost Optimization

 **AWS** is a diverse eco-systems of services and platforms.
 As such, there are many different approaches you could take to get an **Angular** app onto **AWS**.
-You could provision an [EC2]() instance and install a lightweight web server like [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/) onto it.
-If portability and scability are important for you, you might opt to deploy an image of a web server into a managed container using a service like [AWS Elastic Container Service]().
-Or, if you're feeling adventurous, you might decide to go for broke and manage the cluster yourself with something like [AWS Elastic Kubernetes Service]() or [OpenShift]().
+You could provision an [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) instance and install a lightweight web server like [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/) onto it.
+If portability and scability are important for you, you might opt to deploy an image of a web server into a managed container using a service like [AWS Elastic Container Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
+Or, if you're feeling adventurous, you might decide to go for broke and manage the cluster yourself with something like [AWS Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) or [OpenShift](https://docs.aws.amazon.com/ROSA/latest/userguide/what-is-rosa.html).
 These are all viable solutions; indeed, you will often encounter these architectures in production.
 However, the needs of a production system are quite different from the needs of a personal website.

 The [Cumberland Cloud](https://cumberland-cloud.com)'s guiding principle in architecting a cloud environment is simple: **cost**.
 If a thing can be done cheaply without sacrificing quality, then we will always select the route with the least cost.
 The approaches detailed in the previous paragraph all suffer from one crucial defect: these methods quickly rack up charges. **EC2** and container orchestration clusters are always running and thus always incurring charges; if they are not managed properly, your bill can quickly get out of control.